- How do you relieve breast engorgement or clogged ducts?

 Keep a frequent and steady breastfeeding (or pumping) schedule

 If you have engorged breasts or clogged ducts, your first step to tackling the issue is to ensure you keep a frequent and steady breastfeeding schedule, especially on the affected breasts.
 If for some reason your little one cannot breastfeed, you can substitute with pumping.

-Lastly remember that it’s important not to bind your breasts with tight clothing or an inadequate bra.
+It’s important not to bind your breasts with tight clothing or an inadequate bra.
 A bra that’s too binding or tight might in itself cause engorgement or plugged duct and will at the very least make you uncomfortable.
-So try wearing a supportive bra or even consider wearing no bra at all if that’s an option.
+Try wearing a supportive bra or even consider wearing no bra at all if that’s an option.